JurajNyiri/HomeAssistant-Tapo-Control/README.md

 <details>
   <summary>I see error `Invalid cloud password.`</summary>

 1. Ensure you have Third Party Compatibility turned on in official Tapo app on your smartphone.
-Tapo App -> Me -> Tapo Lab -> Third-Party Compatibility -> On
+Tapo App -> Me -> Third-Party Services -> Third-Party Compatibility -> On
 2. Make sure that "Two-Step Verification" for login is disabled.
 Go in the Tapo app > Me > View Account > Login Security > Turn off the "Two-Step Verification".
 3. Reset your password.
 4. Make sure your camera can access the internet.